Refinancing with Laurel Road

 As a result, refinancing may save you more money over the life of your student loans.

 Keep in mind the federal government’s Direct Loan Consolidation program can only group federal student loans together.
 Private lenders can consolidate and refinance both federal and private student loans.

 Of course, there are other differences in federal and private consolidation.
 The important thing to know here is why someone would want to consolidate loans at all.

 That’s where our three sample borrowers come into play…

 Consider this: A dentist has six federal loans from her time spent in college and dental school.
 She’s having trouble keeping track of and making payments on six student loans since she started her own business.

 Consolidation: She decides to consolidate her student loans using a Direct Consolidation Loan.
 That allows her to make a single monthly payment.

 Consolidation also happens to allow her to qualify for Pay As You Earn (PAYE).
-Further, the PAYE plan limits her student loan bill to 10 percent of her discretionary income.
+Further, the PAYE plan limits her student loan bill to 10% of her discretionary income.
 That helps her a lot since she’s taking a small salary while her new business grows.

 Entrepreneurs tend to have a higher-than-average debt-to-income ratio.
 For them, smaller monthly payments on student loans over a longer term may make sense.
 That way, they can divert more money to a business that, if successful, could pay off their loans in the long run.